BMW in motorsport: Isle of Man TT

 BMW enjoyed a dominant period in motorcycle racing prior to the Second World War with notable achievements such as Georg Meier's victory in the Senior Race at the 1939 Isle of Man TT.
-Post war BMW success mainly revolved around Sidecar racing, the marque becoming the premier machinery on the Snaefell Mountain Course, the smaller Clypse Course and from 1949 until the mid 1970s the Sidecar World Championship.
+Post war BMW success mainly revolved around Sidecar racing, the marque becoming the premier machinery on the Snaefell Mountain Course, the smaller Clypse Course and from 1949 until the mid-1970s the Sidecar World Championship.
 BMW-powered sidecars have won numerous World Championships, notable competitors being Rolf Steinhausen, Klaus Enders and Max Deubel.
-The pre-war dominance enjoyed in motorcycle road racing faded post-war, the main road racing campaign centered on Production Bike Racing with Helmut Dähne campaigning the marque with BMW's best post-war finish until the second decade of the 21st Century being a 3rd-placed position in the 1974 Production 1000cc TT.
+The pre-war dominance enjoyed in motorcycle road racing faded post-war, the main road racing campaign centered on Production Bike Racing with Helmut Dähne campaigning the marque with BMW's best post-war finish until the second decade of the 21st century being a 3rd-placed position in the 1974 Production 1000cc TT.

 BMW officially resumed road racing in 2009, entering the World Superbike Championship with its BMW S1000RR.
 This resumption also saw its official re-introduction at the Isle of Man TT.
 The 2014 Isle of Man TT saw Michael Dunlop campaigning BMW machinery in the Superbike, Superstock and Senior TTs.
 Dunlop took victory in the three main solo races, securing BMW's first win in the Senior TT since that of Georg Meier in 1939.
 Dunlop again took victory in the 2016 Superbike TT during the process of which he also set a new outright lap record for the Snaefell Mountain Course at 130.306 mph.
 Peter Hickman claimed the pole and victory at the 2018 Senior TT, setting record average speeds of 135.452 mph and 131.700 mph respectively.

 BMW have won 25 Isle of Man TT Sidecar Races and an additional 8 victories in the solo classes.
 In total BMW have recorded 72 rostrum places at the Isle of Man TT, having notched up a total of 382 finishes.

 Dakar Rally

-BMW motorcycles have won the Dakar Rally six times.
-In 1981, 1983, 1984, 1985, 1999, and 2000.
+BMW motorcycles have won the Dakar Rally six times with four additional podiums.